-Faculty and staff can set up and manage web conferences directly from the My UW-Madison portal.
-This document shows you how to access an existing web conference in My UW Madison.
+Faculty and staff can set up and manage web conferences directly from the My UW portal.

 My UW Madison Portal web conferencing uses Blackboard Collaborate software.
 Collaborate is a browser-based tool that allows people to communicate, collaborate, and participate in virtual meetings.
 Collaborate can also be used independently of the portal.

 The person who has created a web conference (and only that person) can access that web conference through My UW Madison.

 1. Log into MyUW and launch the Web Conferencing app.
 If the app is not on your your homepage (but you would like it to be), you can search for "Web Conferencing" and then click Add to Home on the corresponding search result.